 None of the Group's trade receivables, note receivables and other receivables has any collateral.
 However, the Group has policies in place to ensure that sales are made to customers with appropriate credit history and the Group performs periodic credit evaluations of its customers.

 The Group has three types of assets that are subject to the expected credit loss model:

 - trade receivables;

 - other receivables; and

-- other financial assets at amortised costs.
+- other financial assets at amortised costs

+- (ii) Impairment of financial assets